Who would shoot himself for that !?

 Hogarth, William (1697 London 1764).
 A Country Inn Yard (or The Election Procession in the Yard).
 The last travelers enter the overland stagecoach, the postilion already took the box, and the landlady acting as post-mistress urges for hurry by heavily ringing the bell.
 In the front a hunched small postilion asks a corpulent gentleman changing coaches here for a gratuity for the previous stage.
 Engraving.
 Inscribed: Design’d and Engrav’d by W. Hogarth. — Publish’d According to Act of Parliament.
 1747.
 8⅝ × 12¼ in (22 × 31 cm).

-Nagler 30. – After the painting of 1747. – Regardless of the rich postal scene the actual happenings – in addition to the Four Prints of an Election – concern the mockery of a
+Nagler 30. – After the painting of 1747. – Apart from the rich postal scene the actual happenings – in addition to the Four Prints of an Election – concern the mockery of a

 “ candidate defeated in a parliamentary election ”